Free · Open source · macOS

 Ready to dictate

-Download VoiceToText for macOS.
+Download VoiceToText — voice to text for macOS.

 One DMG.
 Drag to Applications.
 Grant Microphone and Accessibility.
 Hold Option plus Space and speak.